The Curriculum at Groves Academy

 One core component of the curriculum is the Wilson Reading System®, an Orton-Gillingham based program that teaches the structure of words directly and systematically so that students master the coding system for reading and spelling.
 The Learning Strategies Curriculum, developed by the Institute for Research in Learning Disabilities at the University of Kansas, equips students with explicit strategies that foster independent learning.

-Various assistive technologies (including text-to-speech programs, books on tape, calculators, and organizing and information-sharing software) help some students narrow the gap between their considerable potential and their academic challenges.
+Various assistive technologies (including text-to-speech programs, calculators, and organizing and information-sharing software) help some students narrow the gap between their considerable potential and their academic challenges.
 While remediation is important, accommodation can also be a necessary tool.

 All students receive daily instruction in reading, spelling, written expression, math, social studies and science.
 Enrichment options include physical education, art, music, theatre, home science, and woodshop.